 Research has shown that for certain compounds, consuming as little as microgram (10-6) quantities of a prohibited substance, could give rise to an adverse finding i.e. a doping violation.
 Obviously, these levels will vary based on drug compound and class; noting that all drugs will be metabolized differently.
 However, such knowledge and data further emphasize the requirement for testing procedures to be fit for purpose.

 LGC conducts extensive method development and validation analysis to ISO/IEC 17025 standards to establish detection capabilities in the low to mid ng/g (part per billion) region for most compounds included with its screening programs; providing athletes and consumers with the assurance that products have been tested to some of the most stringent standards possible with respect to banned substances.

 The key difference between Informed Choice and Informed Sport is the frequency of testing.
-Informed Choice is catered towards "weekend warriors" or those who live an active lifestyle who are not subject to the strict doping control of that of elite athletes and drug tested personnel.
+Informed Choice is catered towards "weekend warriors" or those who live an active lifestyle who are not subject to the strict doping control of elite athletes and drug-tested personnel.
 However, they are still conscious of what goes into their bodies.

 Informed Choice is a voluntary quality assurance program for reputable supplement companies so they can ensure products are not contaminated with banned substances and are safer for use.
 With Informed Choice certified supplements, supplement users can minimize the risk of ingesting banned substances, which can often have adverse and harmful health effects.